tcltk/tcl/doc/markdown/define.md

     If in a private definition context (see the **private** definition command, below) or if the **-private** flag is given for *option*, this command creates private procedure-like methods.

 [mixin]{.cmd} [-slotOperation]{.optarg} [className]{.optdot}
-: This slot (see **SLOTTED DEFINITIONS** below) sets or updates a per-object list of additional classes that are to be mixed into the object.
+: This slot (see [Slotted definitions] below) sets or updates a per-object list of additional classes that are to be mixed into the object.
 Each argument, *className*, names a single class that is to be mixed in.
 By default, this slot works by replacement.

 [private]{.cmd} [cmd]{.arg} [arg...]{.arg}
-: ...see next...
+: see below ...

 [private]{.cmd} [script]{.arg}
 : This evaluates the *script* (or the list of command and arguments given by *cmd* and *arg*s) in a context where the definitions made on the current object will be private definitions.